-The NR physical layer throughput and the round-trip delay (Round Trip Time: RTT) measured using Ping packets are shown in Fig. 5-2.
-In this experiment, the link adaptation feature of the base station emulator was enabled so that it automatically picks the appropriate MCS number to maintain a 10% block error rate.
-As lowering the downlink receiving power, the average throughput gradually decreased from the peak because the modulation scheme was automatically changed by link adaptation.
-As with the results in the previous section, it was possible to maintain 1 Gbps or more at a RSRP range of -110 dBm or higher.
-The Ping RTT were 5.0 to 5.5 ms with higher RSRP and were 6.5ms with lower RSRP.
-From the results, it can be said that Millimeter wave systems can achieve low latency communications regardless of propagation conditions because of the benefits of wide subcarrier spacing and short time length of a slot, as well as short TDD UL-DL switching cycle.
+The NR physical layer throughput and the round-trip delay (Round Trip Time: RTT) measured using ping packets are plotted in Fig. 5-3.
+In this experiment, the link adaptation feature of the base station emulator was enabled so that it automatically selects the appropriate MCS index to maintain a 10% block error rate.
+When lowering the downlink receiving power, the average throughput gradually decreases from the peak because the modulation scheme was automatically changed due to the link adaptation.
+As with the results in the previous section, it was possible to maintain

+1 Gbps or more at an RSRP range of -110 dBm or higher.
+The ping RTT is 5.0 to 5.5 ms with the higher RSRP and 6.5 ms with the lower RSRP.
+From these results, the millimeter wave systems can achieve low latency communications regardless of propagation conditions because of the benefits of wide subcarrier spacing and the short time length of a slot, as well as short TDD UL-DL switching cycle.

-Fig. 5-2 5G millimeter wave throughput and round-trip delay
+Fig. 5-3 5G millimeter wave throughput and round-trip delay

-From the results above, we can say that millimeter wave systems have ability to support both low-latency and high-throughput use cases with the devices that are already available in the market.
-The measured data also show that it can stably provide a low-latency performance.
-This suggests that millimeter wave networks can also be used for applications that do not require peak throughput performance but high-reliability and low-latency (quick responsiveness) such like online gaming.
+From the results in section 5.1, we can say that millimeter wave systems have a capability to support both low-latency and high-throughput use cases with the devices that are already available in the market.
+The measured data also show that it can provide a stable low-latency performance.
+These results also suggest that millimeter wave networks can be used for applications that do not require peak throughput performance but high-reliability and low-latency (quick responsiveness) such as online gaming.